All about a Mummy

 Garage conversion

 Another idea is to convert our garage into a room.
 We don't use it for a car and at the moment it is purely storage (and let's face it a lot of the stuff we never use).
 The garage is attached to our house so we already have easy access.
-We could insulate and board it out at a fraction of the cost of an extension.
-It could potentially give us three small spaces; a downstairs cloakroom, a small office and a storage area for bins at the garage door end.
-Lighting and ventilation is a problem as all the garage walls (except the garage door end) are attached to another wall, so the only exposed area will be the roof.
-We'd be looking at flat, skylight windows or light tubes in the office space.
+We could convert it into a usable space at a fraction of the cost of an extension and there are companies like The Smarter Garage who specialise in these kinds of garage conversions and can help us maximise the space to get all the funationality we need.

 Basement excavation

 Whilst this option would be a great idea if we lived in Victorian house which already had some kind of roomy basement we could easily waterproof and convert into proper rooms, the cost of starting from scratch and digging out a basement under our 1970's semi would be completely uneconomical.
 We'd be looking at £3,000+ per sq metre which is just crazy money.
 Also if you are going to use the basement room as a bedrooms fire regulations state they must have egress windows (windows which can be easily opened and escaped from) which pushes the cost up further.
 It would be completely uneconomical for us.
+Furthermore, if you are looking into Milwaukee Basement Excavation Services, make sure you contact an expert for professional advice first.
+They will be able to tell you if a basement excavation is feasible, considering factors such as flooding and city piping below your property.

 Picture - Home Extension Ideas